 The term "married but single" is often used for military families due to constant separation of families or spouses.
-As a married couple you have financial and physical privileges over those who are dating, However as a married military spouse you have the legal paperwork, and financial, but physical contact can become limited due to deployments, training, and long hours.
+As a married couple, you have financial and physical privileges over those who are dating.
+However, as a married military spouse you have the legal paperwork, and financial, but physical contact can become limited due to deployments, training, and long hours.

 The military likes to place positive aspects for families such as medical care, programs etc. However, the extended absences seem to do more harm than good and can challenge the family dynamics.
-The challenges far outweigh the stability of financial, educational or medical help.
+The challenges far outweigh the stability of financial, educational or medical help for married service members.

 If you are a single soldier, you are likely to benefit more than a married soldier.
-The army offers grants, bonuses, promote seemingly quickly, offer educational programs, and gives you the chance to travel the world.
+The Army offers grants, bonuses, promote seemingly quickly, offer educational programs, and allows the opportunity to travel the world.
 The chance to travel and explore new cultures and experiences is highly beneficial-if you do not have a wife or child that you must leave behind.

 Divorce the military

 If I had been single, and without children I would have gladly signed up myself once upon a time.
 As a I already expressed; as a single soldier and young person, making your life in this crazy world can be challenging.
 The military helps you get on your feet, learn responsibility, and branch out into the world.

 If you are attached, and struggling with being a military spouse, here is the best advise I can give on the matter: All marriages, if strong and joined for the right reasons (as in love and acceptance rather than convenience or last resort) can and will go through many trials.
 If you love one another, trust one another, and want the best for each other then your marriage will make it through.

 However, if one or both partners are selfish, close minded, or not willing to work at the relationship then it will ultimately fail.
 Whether you are military or not.